chaplinjs/chaplin/README.md

 * CoffeeScript class hierarchies as well as object composition
 * Module encapsulation and lazy-loading using AMD modules
 * Cross-module communication using the Mediator and Publish/Subscribe patterns
-* Controllers for managing individual UI views
+* Introducing Controllers that represent UI screens
-* Rails-style routes which map URLs to controller actions
+* Rails-style declarative routes that map URLs to controller actions
 * A route dispatcher and a top-level view manager
 * Extended model, view and collection classes to avoid repetition and enforce conventions
 * Strict memory management and object disposal